sheftneal/HBBB2018/README.md

 * **data/inputs**: data inputs for analysis.
 * **data/figure_data**: data inputs for figures.
 * **data/RR_curve_HBBB2018**: Relative Risk curve published in the paper.
 Includes CSV and RData versions.
+* **HBBB2018_replication.Rproj**: organizes the replication materials into an RStudio Project.
+Alternatively user can set working directory to HBBB2018 and run scripts independently.

 ## Instructions
+The repository is 115Mb.

+Script 01 derives the Relative Risk (RR) curve used in the paper.
+The RR curve is also available in CSV or RData version in data/.

+Script 02 includes the calculations cited in the paper.

+Scripts 03-06 generate the figures in the main text of the paper.
+The figures produced by these scripts will be slightly visually different than the published figures because post-processing was done in Adobe Illustrator.
+Published versions of the figures are available in figures/published.

+Scripts 07-12 generate the figures in the extended data section of the paper.

+Script 13 estimates the results shown in Table ED1.

+Fig ED1 is not included in the repliaction materials because it's based on data from other studies.
+Fig ED2 is not included because it cannot be generated without including the geo-coordinates of DHS households which we cannot release due to the user agreement for DHS data.

+Scripts 01, 04, and 12 take more than 1 hour each to run.
+Scripts 07 and 13 each take 1-2 minutes.
+All other scripts should run within a few seconds.